 Molokini Crater

 Travelers can spend time swimming, snorkeling, and diving at the crescent-shaped caldera, where ocean depths range from 10 to 60 feet.
-All trips include snorkel gear as well as a scenic boat ride, and the chance to splash in the clear blue water at one of Maui's best snorkel sites.
+All Molokini Crater snorkeling tours include snorkel gear as well as a scenic boat ride, and the chance to splash in the clear blue water at one of Maui's best snorkel sites.
 Sail and snorkel adventures generally last about five hours and offer roundtrip transportation from hotels in Lahaina and Makena.
-Some Molokini snorkeling tours also offer scuba diving for certified divers.
+Most Molokini Crater tours offer snorkeling, with a scuba diving option for certified divers.

 Show all